pinellolab/haystack_bio/README.md

   wget http://bcb.dfci.harvard.edu/~lpinello/HAYSTACK/haystack_setup_with_genomes.zip
   unzip haystack_setup_with_genomes.zip
   cd Haystack-master/
-  sh create_binary_unix.sh #this is the optional command to recompile the binary python INSTALL_HAYSTACK.py
+  sh create_binary_unix.sh #this command  is OPTIONAL and should be used ONLY if you want to recompile the binary python INSTALL_HAYSTACK.py
   ```